A great way to get a grip on your spending—and maybe improve your saving habits while you’re at it—is to create a budget.

 If possible, consider making an emergency savings account a priority.
 Life has unexpected ups and downs for everyone, but for freelancers and other self-employed workers, things can be particularly unpredictable.
 If you get sick or hurt, you could lose income—or worse, lose clients—while you recover.

 A payment could be late or disputed.
 Or you may want to take a vacation, which means you’ll be spending but not earning.
-Many people typically recommend having three to six months of essential living expenses in an account that’s easy to access, such as an interest-bearing online cash management account.
+Many people typically recommend having three to six months of essential living expenses in an account that’s easy to access, such as an interest-bearing online checking and savings account.

 If you decide to save even more for extra security, you may wish to invest that amount—although it may be more difficult to get your hands on that money when you need it.
 And if saving anything at all seems daunting at this point, don’t worry—starting small, with $100 or $200–can be better than never starting at all.